Information hazard

 An information hazard or infohazard is "a risk that arises from the dissemination of (true) information that may cause harm or enable some agent to cause harm".
 It was formalized by philosopher Nick Bostrom in 2011.
 It challenges the principle of freedom of information, as it states that some types of information are too dangerous, as people could either be harmed by it or use it to harm others.
-This is sometimes why information is classified based on its sensitivity.

 One example would be the instructions for creating a thermonuclear weapon.
-Following these instructions could cause massive amounts of harm to others, therefore limiting who has access to this information is important in preventing harm to others.
+Following these instructions could cause massive amounts of harm to others, so limiting who has access to this information is important in preventing harm to others.

 Classification

 According to Bostrom, there are two defined major categories of information hazard.
 The first is the "adversarial hazard" which is where some information can be purposefully used by a bad actor to hurt others.
 The other category is where the harm is not purposeful, but merely an unintended consequence that harms the person who learns about it.

 Bostrom also proposes several subsets of these major categories, including the following types: